TheCodeKing/SaintModeCache.Net/README.md

 ``` CSharpe
 SetOrUpdateWithoutCreate("MyKey", new object(), 60);
 ```
 Set or update an item in the cache directly and define a new expires policy.
-This will update an existing item and change the policy to the one provided.
+This will update an existing item and change the cache policy to the one provided.
 ``` CSharpe
 var expiresPolicy = new CacheItemPolicy {
     AbsoluteExpiration = DateTime.UtcNow.AddSeconds(20)};
 SetOrUpdateWithoutCreate("MyKey", new object(), expiresPolicy);
 ```
 Set or update an item in the cache directly using a CacheItem instance.
-The default expires policy of infinite will be used.
+The default expires policy defined by the constructor is used.
 ``` CSharpe
 var expiresPolicy = new CacheItemPolicy {
     AbsoluteExpiration = DateTime.UtcNow.AddSeconds(20)};
 SetOrUpdateWithoutCreate("MyKey", new object(), expiresPolicy);
 ```
 Set or update an item in the cache directly using a CacheItem instance.
-The default expires policy of infinite will be used.
+This will update an existing item and change it's expires policy to a timeout in seconds.
 ``` CSharpe
 var expiresPolicy = new CacheItemPolicy {
     AbsoluteExpiration = DateTime.UtcNow.AddSeconds(20)};
 SetOrUpdateWithoutCreate("MyKey", new object(), expiresPolicy);
 ```
 ### GetWithoutCreateOrNull
 Get an existing item from the cache if it exists or return null.
 SaintMode is not available via this interface, but it can be used to access existing values where they exist.
 ``` CSharpe
 var cacheValue = GetWithoutCreateOrNull("MyKey");
 ```
 ### Remove
-Explicitly remove an item from the cache as follows and return the last value.
+Explicitly remove an item from the cache and return the last value.
 ``` CSharpe
 var removedValue = Remove("MyKey");
 ```